Asmaa-Bassuony/Pythia8/README.md

 # Pythia8
 The provided code includes sections for using the PYTHIA event generator and ROOT histogramming libraries to study charged particle multiplicities and jet properties in high-energy physics simulations.
 However, due to the incomplete truncation at the end, a few details might be missing.

-Here’s a brief explanation of the core components in the code:

 # Code Overview
 Event Generation with PYTHIA: